 - Password synchronization and self-service password reset.

-- User provisioning, including identity synchronization, auto-provisioning and automatic access deactivation, self-service security requests, approvals workflow and consolidated reporting.
+- Identity and access management (IAM), including identity synchronization, auto-provisioning and automatic access deactivation, self-service access requests, approvals workflow and consolidated reporting.

 - Enterprise single sign-on -- automatically filling login prompts on client applications.

 - Web single sign-on -- consolidating authentication and authorization processes across multiple web applications.

 Hitachi ID Identity Manager manages the lifecycles of identities and entitlements.
 It includes:

 - Automatically granting and revoking access, after detecting changes on systems of record.